 Blackstar are relatively new to the world of guitar amplifiers, at least in comparison to the big boys like Fender and Marshall.
 But in a short time they’ve made a big impression.

-You see some of the biggest and most famous guitarists playing Blackstar amps and they’re more affordable ranges like the HT series and Fly are very popular with bedroom and beginner players.
+You see some of the biggest and most famous guitarists playing Blackstar amps and their more affordable ranges like the HT series and Fly are very popular with bedroom and beginner players.

 But are Blackstar amps good?
 Are they made well, do they sound good and what sort of music do they work best for playing?